Last Updated on

 Sadly Kirlee was killed in a road accident in 1970.

-Pixie-like in appearance, the Devon Rex is a small to medium-sized cat.
-The body is muscular, with hind legs longer than the forelegs.
+Pixie-like in appearance, the Devon Rex is a small to medium-sized cat with a muscular body and hind legs which are longer than the forelegs.

-It has modified wedge-shaped head with large eyes, broad cheekbones, strong chin and a short muzzle.
+The head is a modified wedge-shape with large eyes, broad cheekbones, strong chin and a short muzzle.
 Ears are large and low-set.

 The coat is short, soft and curly and contains all three types of hair guard, awn and down.
 Whiskers and eyebrows are short and crinkled.